jimibue/demo-y8z-1/src/pages/intro-to-ts/variables-and-datatypes.md

 // the name of the variable is `likes`
 // the type of the variable is `number`
 // the value of the variable is `0`
-// the scope of the variable is `global` meaning that it can be accessed anywhere in this file
+// the scope of the variable is `block` meaning that it can be accessed anywhere in this file

 // we can reassign the value of a variable defined with `let` likes = 1;
 console.log(likes); // 1

 // we cannot change the type of a variable

-// Error: Type 'string' is not assignable to type 'number'. likes = '1';
+// Error: Type 'string' is not assignable to type 'number'.
+// likes = '1';

 const username: string = 'John';
 // the name of the variable is `username`
 // the type of the variable is `string`
 // the value of the variable is `'John'`
-// the scope of the variable is `global` meaning that it can be accessed anywhere in this file
+// the scope of the variable is `block` meaning that it can be accessed anywhere in this file

 console.log(username); // 'John'

 // we cannot reassign the value of a variable defined with `const`
 // Error: Cannot assign to 'username' because it is a constant. username = 'Jane';